How to Choose the Ideal Pillow for a Healthy Sleep

 Can't sleep at night?
 Your pillow might not be giving you the comfort that you need.
-Check out this quick guide to knowing what to look for when buying your new pillow for healthy sleep.
+Check out this quick guide to knowing what to look for when buying a new pillow for healthy sleep.

 When it comes to improving sleep quality, the main focus is to find a suitable mattress for your needs, as it should be.
 Not only does it significantly determine your comfort and pressure relief, but it is also a huge investment in terms of its price.
 But improving your sleep quality does not end with buying a perfect mattress that suits your needs.
 Smaller items like your pillows, bolsters, and other sleep accessories also matter.
 Even if you have a comfortable mattress, if you sleep on a saggy, lumpy, and old pillow that is full of dust mites... eww... you won't guarantee a healthy and restful sleep.